Who We Are

 What is different about SIRF’s approach to reporting?

 Good reporting is hard work, bordering on obsession.
 We make no claim to having the franchise for it, but we do think we do more of it, line for line, than most other journalism outlets.
-For instance, we really, really closely scrutinize documents, build detailed spreadsheets, search footnotes and seek out experts to flesh out what something really means — and tell us where we are wrong.
+For instance, we really, really closely scrutinize documents, build detailed spreadsheets, search footnotes and seek out (and pay) experts to flesh out what something really means — and to tell us if we are wrong.
 We think this single-minded approach is increasingly rare these days given the huge workloads and time constraints investigative reporters in the mainstream media are under.

 What is SIRF’s business model?